High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics: Energy barriers, entropic barriers, and signal recovery

 \section{Energy barriers, entropic barriers, and signal recovery}

-In teh following we want to spell out some important features of gradient dynamics in high-dimensional non-convex landscapes.
-In the first two sections, we analyze the gradient flow algorithm for a simple toy model of signal recovery problems.
+In the following, we want to spell out some important features of gradient dynamics in high-dimensional non-convex landscapes.
+In the next paragraphs, we analyze the gradient flow algorithm for a simple toy model of signal recovery problems.
 First, we discuss how the gradient flow can be trapped by spurious local minima in a complex landscape, causing failure of signal recovery.
 Next, we consider a stochastic version of gradient flow dynamics and discuss the so-called "entropic barriers" coming from the dynamics' randomness as another cause of failure in recovery.
-At the end of this lecture, we discuss the connection with dynamics in the deep neural networks.
+At the end of this lecture, we discuss the connection with dynamics in deep neural networks.